Potential Health Benefits of Ehuru

 Certain compounds in ehuru might help to balance these neurotransmitters, promoting a sense of calm and well-being.

-Additionally, the act of inhaling the aroma of ehuru, either through direct exposure to the spice or through aromatherapy, might help reduce stress and anxiety by stimulating the olfactory system.
+It is also possible that the act of inhaling the aroma of ehuru, either through direct exposure to the spice or through aromatherapy, might help reduce stress and anxiety by stimulating the olfactory system.

 This could potentially trigger a relaxation response in the body, helping to alleviate feelings of stress and tension.